AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 ## _Release 4.4_

+### Release 4.4.17

+* Fix: Failure in the initialization of a node in leader role now prevents the node from moving to leader role
+* Fix: Message from another node with a higher term must force node into follower state if it is in leader state

 ### Release 4.4.16

 * Fix: Clients should not connect to a node that is unable to contact other nodes in the cluster